AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 ## Scheduling {#scheduling}

 Administrator can set up scheduling tasks as per organization's requirements and users in the Learning Manager application are up-to-date according to the schedule.
 Similarly, Integration Admin can schedule skill export on a timely basis to be integrated with an external system.
-Sync can be performed on daily basis in Learning Manager application.&nbsp;
+Sync can be performed on daily basis in Learning Manager application.

 ## Configure Learning Manager FTP connector {#configurecaptivateprimeftpconnector}

-To integrate FTP connector with&nbsp;Learning Manager, learn the process.&nbsp;
+To integrate FTP connector with Learning Manager, learn the process.

 ### Create a connection {#Createaconnection-1}